imagej/imagej.github.io/pages/BUnwarpJ.md

-![From left to right, consecutive slices of the resulting stack: elastic-transformed image, original moving image and warped moving mask.](BUnwarpJ-lena-basic-result.png
-"From left to right, consecutive slices of the resulting stack: elastic-transformed image, original moving image and warped moving mask.")
+![From left to right, consecutive slices of the resulting stack: elastic-transformed image, original moving image and warped moving mask.](/images/pages/BUnwarpJ-lena-basic-result.png "From left to right, consecutive slices of the resulting stack: elastic-transformed image, original moving image and warped moving mask.")"

 The **verbose mode** produces more information: